Serve this easy two-ingredient low carb cocktail sauce with fresh shrimp for a zingy appetizer!

 So my very simple two-ingredient recipes uses prepared horseradish (the version I use from my local grocery delivery company is made from horseradish roots, vinegar, salt and mustard oil, with 0g net carbs per serving of 1 teaspoon) and reduced sugar tomato ketchup (I love both Heinz Reduced Sugar Ketchup (1g net carbs per tablespoon) and Walden Farms Ketchup (0g net carbs per tablespoon).
 As I’m sure you can work out, if you find a zero carb horseradish and use a zero carb ketchup, well, then, the carb count is going to be, well, zero!

 To make the sauce, simply mix the two ingredients together.
 For about 1lb of shrimp to serve four as an appetizer, I estimate you need around half a cup of ketchup.
-Start by adding one teaspoon of horseradish, do a taste test, and more if needed.
+Start by adding one teaspoon of horseradish, do a taste test, and add more if needed.

 And remember even if you finished ALL the sauce on your own (mwahahaaaaa!) – that would either work out as zero net carbs or 8g net carbs, depending on which ketchup you use!